httpwg/http-extensions/draft-ietf-httpbis-header-structure.md

 ### Serialising a Parameterised List {#ser-param-list}

-Given a parameterised list as input:
+Given a parameterised list as input_plist:

 1. Let output be an empty string.
-2. For each member mem of input:
+2. For each member mem of input_plist:
    1. Let id be the result of applying Serialising an Identifier ({{ser-identifier}}) to mem's identifier.
    2. Append id to output.
    3. For each parameter in mem's parameters: